Mulgi-Mulgimaa is a district in South-Estonia with its own culture, food and dialect.

 I am Mulk ( person, who is living and born in Mulgimaa), as well.
-My mothers ancestry have been lived in Mulgimaa more than 400 years.
-Maybe more, but we have first written documents from 1630 of year 🙂
+My mother’s ancestry has been lived in Mulgimaa more than 400 years.
+Maybe more, but we have first written documents from 1630 of the year 🙂

-Mulgikapsad can be served as a meal unto itself, usually with boiled potato and certainly with some fermented milk for drink.
-You may cook this as vegan, without meat.
+Mulgikapsad can be served as a meal unto itself, usually with boiled potato and certainly with some fermented milk for a drink.
+You may cook this as a vegan, without meat.

 Barley has been cultivated in Estonia longer than any other crops – for over 4,000 years.
 And pearl barley has been a staple food for Estonians through the ages; it has even been a food fit for celebrations.
 In the olden days, the tradition in Estonian villages was to make sauerkraut soup with pork and barley groats on Thursdays and Sundays.